 On to another ‘mineral’ product, this is my most repurchased bronzer EVER.

 The shade ‘Skinny Dip’ is the lightest available and a rich golden, buildable colour.
 It’s just the right shade for my pale skin.
 I don’t want anything muddy, dark or orange.
-A golden-toned bronzer really gives that sort after sun-kissed look which can sometimes appear illusive in the sea of bronzers.
+A golden-toned bronzer really gives that sort after a sun-kissed look which can sometimes appear elusive in the sea of bronzers.

 Bare Minerals claim their proprietary SeaNutritive MineralTM Complex composed of antioxidants with cold-pressed carrot oil.
 This silky long-wearing formula delivers skin-nourishing benefits and firmer-looking skin.
 Solid mineral colour lasts up to 8 hours.
 SPF 15

 I can’t report any problem with this formula wearing off quickly and does last.
 Perhaps not eight hours in my case but of course, it depends on what you’re doing during those hours.